Neural-Litho/Neural_Lithography/README.md

 <details>
-<summary>To expand, this work answers two questions in computational optics (including computational lithography).</summary>
+<summary>To expand, this work answers two fundmental questions in computational optics (including computational lithography).
+See our definition of computational optics in xxx. </summary>

 ### This work answers two fundmental questions in computational optics (including computational lithography):